Pomax/PHP-Font-Parser/README.md

 ---

-:warning: Note: this project hasn't been actively maintained for over half a decade.
+:warning: Note: this project hasn't been actively maintained in almost a decade.
 If you still use this, and have problems with modern PHP, fixing that is going to be more work than I can justify spending on this, so you'll need to help out.